elenisal94/job-search-ai/README.md

-🧠 Job Search AI Assistant
+🧠 Job Search AI Assistant (in progress)
 An intelligent assistant that automates and streamlines your job applications using AI.

 ✨ Features